Italy-Adriacost

 Schwarzhalstaucher, Black-necked grebe (Podiceps nigricollis)

-On the penultimate day I go to the Valli di Comacchio in the hope of seeing pink flamingos there again.
+On the penultimate day, I went to the Valli di Comacchio in the hope of seeing pink flamingos there again.
 Yes, actually there were enough.
 There is the possibility of getting around by bike.
 The only thing is that you have to take a small ferry to park your car.
 But that only costs 3 euros for one trip back and forth.
 This gives you a secure parking space because nobody else can get there.
 Translated again by bike, and off I go.
 On the way to a mobile parking space, I encountered various times sacred ibises.
-Once I was able to stop to take pictures, because the ibises, like the little egrets, have the habit of always staying right next to the road, and mostly on a field that is not yet overgrown, looking for insects in the ground.
+Once I was able to stop to take pictures because the ibises, like the little egrets, have the habit of always staying right next to the road, and mostly on a field that is not yet overgrown, looking for insects in the ground.
 Only twice I had seen ibises standing in the water.

 Rosaflamingo, Greater flamingo (Phoenicopterus roseus)